Homer Bailey: Minor leagues

 In 2004, Bailey made his professional debut with the Gulf Coast Reds, a Rookie Class franchise in the Gulf Coast League.
 That season, Bailey appeared in six games, started three, and lost his only decision for the GCL Reds.

 In 2005, the Reds promoted Bailey to the Dayton Dragons, the Reds' Class A franchise in the Midwest League.
 Bailey appeared in 28 games that season and compiled a record of 8–4.
 After the season, Baseball America named Bailey as the second-best prospect in the Midwest League.

 In 2006, the Reds promoted Bailey to the Sarasota Reds, their Advanced Class-A franchise in the Florida State League.
 Although he won just three games and lost five, Baseball America named him as the best prospect in the Florida State League.
-After he had appeared in 13 games, the Reds promoted Bailey to the Chattanooga Lookouts, their affiliate in the Double-A Southern League.
+After 13 appearances, the Reds promoted Bailey to the Chattanooga Lookouts, their affiliate in the Double-A Southern League.

 While at Chattanooga, Bailey put up the best statistics of his minor league career.
 He won seven games, lost just one, and had a 1.59 ERA in 13 games.
 Additionally, in 68 innings, he struck out 77 batters.
 As a result, Bailey averaged in excess of 10 strikeouts per nine innings while with each of his last three minor league teams.

 In 2007, Bailey appeared in three spring training games for the Reds.
 He lost his only decision and had a 19.64 ERA when the Reds sent him to their minor league camp on March 16.
 He started the regular season with the Louisville Bats, the Reds' Triple-A affiliate in the International League.
-Bailey was touted as the best prospect in the Reds' farm system, and one of the best pitching prospects in baseball.
+Bailey was touted as the best prospect in the Reds farm system, and one of the best pitching prospects in baseball.
 In early June 2007, the Reds called up Bailey to make his debut against the Cleveland Indians.

 Cincinnati Reds

 2007

-On June 8, 2007, Bailey made his major league debut as the starting pitcher for the Cincinnati Reds in their home game at Great American Ball Park, an interleague game against the Cleveland Indians.
+On June 8, 2007, Bailey made his major-league debut as the starting pitcher for the Cincinnati Reds in their home game at Great American Ball Park, an interleague game against the Cleveland Indians.
 In that game, Bailey pitched five innings, allowing two runs on five hits and four walks with three strikeouts, and qualifying for the win.
 On July 8, 2007, the Reds sent Bailey down to Triple-A Louisville.
 On September 20, 2007, Bailey returned to the Reds to pitch 5 2/3 innings against the Giants.
-Bailey gave up one run on three hits and a walk while striking out three for his third win of the season.
-In 9 starts, Bailey finished 2007 in the Majors 4–2 with a 5.67 ERA.
+Bailey gave up one run on three hits and a walk, while striking out three for his third win of the season.
+In nine starts, Bailey finished 2007 in the majors 4–2 with a 5.67 ERA.